janaagaard75/azure-functions-typescript/README.md

     yarn start

 Run the tests.
 The TypeScript code is compiled on the fly when running the tests, so it is not necessary to build the code first.
+There a two types of tests: Local tests and end-to-end tests.
+The end-to-end tests verifies that the endpoints on Azure works, so they require that the code has been published to Azure.

-    yest test
+    yarn test
+    yarn test-e2e

 Build the solution.
 This compiles the TypeScript files in the `src` folder into the JavaScript in the `dist` folder, and copies all `.json` files from `src` to `dist`.